 Augment Weight Loss With Exercise

-Use the month to also add in a sustainable weight-training program that you can continue after the 30 days.
-Just two total-body sessions per week help you develop muscle, which burns more calories at rest than fat and boosts your metabolism.
-It also gives your physique a shapely and tight look.
-Aim for at least one exercise that hits every major muscle group -- including the chest, arms, back, abs, hips, legs and shoulders -- with a minimum of one set of eight to 12 repetitions.
-For more guidance on creating a resistance training program, talk to a fitness professional.
+With every workout, aim for at least one exercise that hits every major muscle group — including the chest, arms, back, abs, hips, legs and shoulders — with a minimum of one set of 6 to 12 repetitions, according to the National Academy of Sports Medicine (NASM).
+For more guidance on creating a resistance-training program, talk to a fitness professional.